giacomelli/GeneticSharp/README.md

 public class MyProblemChromosome : ChromosomeBase
 {
-	// Change the argument value passed to base construtor to change the length
+	// Change the argument value passed to base constructor to change the length
 	// of your chromosome.
 	public MyProblemChromosome() : base(10)
 	{